Searchbreed

 Airedale Terriers are a high-activity breed.
 Plan on 60-120 minutes of vigorous exercise per day.
 Mental stimulation (training, puzzle toys) matters as much as physical exercise.

-What health problems do Airedale Terriers commonly have?
+What health problems do Airedale Terriers commonly have?+

 Airedale Terriers are most prone to: hip dysplasia, hypothyroidism, heart disease, gastric dilatation, dermatitis.
 Preventive vet visits, a quality diet, and weight management reduce risk on most of these.
 Reputable breeders screen for the genetic conditions.

-Are Airedale Terriers hard to groom?
+Are Airedale Terriers hard to groom?+

 Airedale Terriers need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their wire coat is low-maintenance day-to-day.

-What should I feed a Airedale Terrier?
+What should I feed an Airedale Terrier?+

-King of terriers. ~1,200-1,500 kcal/day.
+King of terriers.
+Calorie needs vary with size, sex, and activity.
 Wire coat needs professional maintenance.
 Key nutrients to look for: high-quality protein, omega-3.

-Are Airedale Terriers good for first-time owners?
+Are Airedale Terriers good for first-time owners?+

 Airedale Terriers are generally suitable for first-time owners with basic commitment.
 They're friendly, clever, courageous.
 Plan for consistent training from day one.

-Ask Barkly about your Airedale Terrier
+Ask Searchbreed about your Airedale Terrier

 Get personalized answers about food, health, and care.